Second MacDonald ministry: Fall of the government

 In the summer of 1931, the government was gripped by a political and financial crisis as the value of the pound and its place on the gold standard came under threat over fears that the budget was unbalanced.
 A run on gold began when the May Report estimated that there would be a deficit of £120 million by April 1932, and recommended reductions in government expenditure and higher taxes.

 MacDonald's cabinet met repeatedly to work out the necessary cutbacks and tax rises, while at the same time seeking loans from overseas.
 It later became clear that the bankers in New York would only provide loans if the government carried out significant austerity measures, such as a 10% reduction in unemployment benefits.
-Although MacDonald asserted in early August 1931 that the cabinet was “of one mind” and that “we intend to balance the budget,” the Cabinet struggled to produce budget amendments that were politically acceptable but proved unable to do so without causing mass resignations and a full-scale split in the party.
+Although MacDonald asserted to the press that the administration was ‘of one mind’ in balancing the budget, the Cabinet struggled to produce budget amendments that were politically acceptable but proved unable to do so without causing mass resignations and a full-scale split in the party.
 The particular issue on which the split occurred was the vote of the cabinet after much discussion to reduce benefit paid to unemployed people.
-The Cabinet was unable to reach an agreement on this controversial issue, with nine members opposing the reduction in the dole and eleven supporting it, and on 24 August 1931 the government formally resigned.

-In his diary, MacDonald reflected on his last Labour cabinet meeting:
+The Cabinet was unable to reach an agreement on this controversial issue, with nine members opposing the reduction in the dole and eleven supporting it.
+MacDonald subsequently stated that he would see the king and request a conference of party leaders, and after collecting the resignations of everyone’s signature headed off to see him.
+MacDonald reflected on this final Labour cabinet discussion as follows:

 Consternation when I reported, but in the meantime news of terrible run on Bank.
 It was plain that I should be left almost alone with Snowden, Thomas, Sankey.
 “Finis” is being written.
 They chose the easy path of irresponsibility & leave the burden to others.
 Henderson I knew, but as regards some others, I have once more experienced weak human nature.

+Although MacDonald intended to resign, the King made an appeal to him to stay on and head a multiparty coalition which MacDonald agreed to; believing this would be a temporary arrangement.
+Returning to Downing Street, MacDonald attended what would be the Labour cabinet’s last meeting, informing members of what had been discussed.
+Herbert Morrison later reflected on this meeting as such: